First reading

 Liturgical notes

-The celebration of Mass is to be planned
+The celebration of Mass should be planned:

-with due regard for the nature and the particular circumstances of each liturgical assembly, the entire celebration is planned in such a way that it leads to a conscious, active, and full participation of the faithful both in body and in mind, a participation burning with faith, hope, and charity, of the sort which is desired by the Church and demanded by the very nature of the celebration, and to which the Christian people have a right and duty by reason of their Baptism.
+With due regard for the nature and the particular circumstances of each liturgical assembly, the entire celebration is planned in such a way that it leads to a conscious, active, and full participation of the faithful both in body and in mind, a participation burning with faith, hope, and charity, of the sort which is desired by the Church and demanded by the very nature of the celebration, and to which the Christian people have a right and duty by reason of their Baptism.

 —General Instruction of the Roman Missal, §18

-Participation by all the faithful at Mass is at the heart of its celebration.
-This needs to be much deeper than simply doing things.
-Rather, what we do needs to touch our hearts—we need to be ‘living with faith, hope and charity’ as we are engaged by the celebration.
-From the celebration, we need to move into life, similarly burning to recognise and serve the Christ among us.
+The faithful participating at Mass is the heart of its celebration.
+However, this participation should involve much more than mere actions.
+What we do must touch our hearts—we need to be ‘living with faith, hope and charity’ as we engage in the celebration.
+We also need to carry the spirit of the celebration into our lives, and similarly burn to recognise and serve the Christ among us.